sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

        * VoteableStructKey => VoteableValue,
     };

-    SRCommit = [
-       ver : uint,
-       alg : tstr,
-       ident : bstr,
-       commit : bstr,
-       ? reveal : bstr
-    ]
+    ; A RootSection will be made into a RootDocument after voting;
+    ; the fields are analogous.
     RootSection = {
-       ? versions : [ * tstr ],
+       ? recommend-vversions : [ * tstr ],
        ? require-protos : ProtoVersions,
        ? recommend-protos : ProtoVersions,
        ? params : NetParams,
        * VoteableStructKey => VoteableValue,
     }

-    ; A NoteSection is used to convey information about the voter and ; its vote that is not actually voted on.
-    NoteSection = {
-       ; Information about the voter itself
-       voter : VoterSection,
-       ; Information that the voter used when assigning flags.
-       ? flag-thresholds : { tstr => any },
-       ; Headers from the bandwidth file that the
-       ? bw-file-headers : {tstr => any },
-       ? shared-rand-commit : SRCommit,
-       * VoteableStructKey => VoteableValue,
-    }

     RelaySection = {
-       ; Mapping from key or key ID to relay information.
+       ; Mapping from relay identity key (or digest) to relay information.
        * bstr => RelayInfo,
     }

+    ; A RelayInfo is a vote about a single relay.
     RelayInfo = {
        meta : RelayMetaInfo .within VoteableSection,
        snip : RelaySNIPInfo .within VoteableSection,